SamyPesse/How-to-Make-a-Computer-Operating-System/README.md

 **Source Code**: All the system source code will be stored in the `src` directory.
 Each steps of the course will be linked to a git tag.

+**Contributions**: This course is open to contribution, feel free to signal errors with issues or directly correct the errors with pull-requests.

+**Questions**: Feel free to ask the questions by adding issues and please don't email me.

 ### What kind of OS are we building?

 The goal is to build a very simple UNIX-based operating system in C++, but the goal is not to just build a "proof-of-concept".
 The OS should be able to boot, start an userland shell and be extensible.